lorensr/apollo-accounts/client/README.md

 createUser({ username, password })
 ```

+Argument may contain a `profile` property object with arbitrary data.

-[Does not](https://github.com/accounts-js/accounts/issues/377) automatically log the user in.
+`createUser()` [does not](https://github.com/accounts-js/accounts/issues/377) automatically log the user in.

 ### login